mgrimace/Homelab/Network/Authentik_Configs.md

 Go to calibre-web settings, basic configuration, allow reverse rpxoy authetnication, add `X-authentik-username`

 Make sure your authentik username is the same as calibre-webs (e.g., I changed my calibre username from admin to akadmin to match authentik)

+Proxmox

+See here for setting up Proxmox: https://goauthentik.io/integrations/services/proxmox-ve/

+The main thing that I need to add was a new user in Permissions/Users to match my login, then go back to the Permissions tab (which looks just like a down arrow) and actually set the admin permissions for the user (or alternatively, create an 'admins' group)